Anarchism in Azerbaijan: Organizations

-The most influential organizations were established in 1905 by anarcho-communists called Anarkhiya (anarchy), hailing from the city center, and Borba (struggle) from Bibi Eybat.
-At the same time several groups formed including Bunt, from Balakhany, and The Internationale from Black City.
-During the formation of the Anarchy, it included several social democrats working in Baku factories.
-On 1 July 1906 a faction of Anarchy organized a new group which adopted the name Krasnaya sotnya (Red Hundred).
-These "redhundreders" explained their choice by criticism of office bureaucracy of Anarchy, as well as their commitment to effective methods of struggle.
+The most influential organizations were established in 1905 by anarcho-communists called Anarkhiya (anarchy), hailing from the city center, and Borba (struggle) in Bibi Eybat.
+At the same time several groups formed including Bunt in Balakhany and The Internationale in Black City.
+During the formation of Anarchy, it included several social democrats working in Baku factories.
+On 1 July 1906 a faction of Anarchy organized into a new group which adopted the name Krasnaya sotnya (Red Hundred).
+These "red-hundreders" explained their choice by criticism of office bureaucracy of Anarchy, as well as their commitment to effective methods of struggle.
 Later many small anarchist groups formed, including the Individualist Anarchists, Black Crow, Anarchist Bombers, Red Flag, Terror, Land and Freedom, Azad (free) and others.

 Demographic background

-According to police reports, the national composition of anarchist organizations were exclusively Russian (except of Azad).
+According to police reports, the national composition of anarchist organizations were exclusively Russian (except Azad).
 However, many organizations included a large number of Armenians who were former Hunchakian, Dashnak, who broke with their party.
 Anarchist Jews—former Social Democrats—chose terrorist methods of struggle and acted mostly against Zionist organizations.
 The group Red Hundred also included eight Georgians.
 The average age in these organizations was 28–30 years (the youngest was 19 years old, and the oldest 35).

 Anarkhiya

-"Anarkhiya" was founded by former Hunchakian S. Kalashyants who issued a pamphlet named "To struggle and anarchy" early in 1906.
-He was killed on 5 September 1906 by dashnaks as a revenge of murder of I. Dolukhanov, a wealthy factory owner dashnak.
+"Anarkhiya" was founded by former Hunchakian S. Kalashyants who issued a pamphlet named "To Struggle and Anarchy" early in 1906.
+He was killed on 5 September 1906 by dashnaks as revenge for the murder of I. Dolukhanov, a wealthy dashnak factory owner.

 Azad

-Azad was founded in 1906 and was considered the largest of then existing small groups like Riot and Terror.
+Azad was founded in 1906 and was considered the largest of the then existing small groups like Riot and Terror.
 They had 15 members at their peak, including former gang members who became local anarchists.
 The group was led by 2 brothers, Aga Karim and Aga Sanguli.
 Azad feuded with local millionaires, which were headed by Teimur Ashurbekov (grandfather of Sara Ashurbeyli).
 At the end of 1907, Karim Aga and Ashurbekov both were arrested, Azad dissolved and remaining members joined other groups.

-Ideologic differences
+Ideological differences

 Anarchists of Baku mostly consisted of two separate ideological subdivisions: